jackiebowles6/jackiebowles6/README.md

 - 👋 Hi, I’m @jackiebowles6
-- 👀 I’m interested in coding for gaming
+- 👀 I’m interested in coding for gaming, app development, and data analysis.
-- 🌱 I’m currently learning python and sql
+- 🌱 I’m currently learning python and microsoft sql.
-- 💞️ I’m looking to collaborate on nothing as of yet.
+- 💞️ I’m looking to collaborate on any small scale projects.
-- 📫 How to reach me:
+- 📫 How to reach me: jackiebowles9@gmail.com

 <!---
 jackiebowles6/jackiebowles6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.